-Nanaimo Foodshare Society is undertaking a number of initiatives in their role as a the Food Hub for the Nanaimo region.
-With leadership from Executive Director Jen Cody, Foodshare facilitates regular community roundtables, including two in 2017 which focused on school food programs and collective marketing opportunities for the local agricultural sector.
+Nanaimo Foodshare Society is undertaking several initiatives in their role as the Food Hub for the Nanaimo region.
+With leadership from Executive Director, Paula Masyk, Foodshare is engaging with city and community in conversations around food sovereignty, in support of recommendations for the City of Nanaimo’s official community plan.

 Hub Lead: Nanaimo Foodshare Society